jlempen/Surface-Go-2-OpenCore/README.md

 The `kexts` required to enable the trackpad and the touchscreen are special versions of `VoodooI2C.kext` and `VoodooI2CHID.kext` [patched and improved by lazd](https://github.com/jlempen/Surface-Go-2-OpenCore/issues/1#issuecomment-1705597716).
 Updating those `kexts` with the official ones from [the VoodooI2C repo](https://github.com/VoodooI2C) will most certainly break trackpad and touchscreen functionality!
 They were renamed to `VoodooI2C-SurfaceTouch.kext` and `VoodooI2CHID-SurfaceTouch.kext` so as not to be auto-updated by tools such as [OCAT](https://github.com/ic005k/OCAuxiliaryTools).

 `AirportItlwm-Ventura.kext`, `AirportItlwm-Sonoma140.kext` and `AirportItlwm-Sonoma144.kext` from the [OpenIntelWireless repo](https://github.com/OpenIntelWireless/itlwm) are required to enable the Wifi chip and were renamed for the same reason.
 This EFI will dynamically load the appropriate kext for macOS Ventura or Sonoma depending on the running kernel.
 No need to manually replace the kext file when updating your version of macOS.
+As the Intel Wifi chip does not yet work with the `AirportItlwm.kext` in macOS Sequoia, you'll need to use the `Itlwm.kext` and its companion app [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) to connect to a Wifi network.
+You'll find the latest stable `HeliPort.dmg` in the [Tools folder](https://github.com/jlempen/Surface-Laptop-3-OpenCore/blob/main/Tools/HeliPort.dmg) of this repo.
+This EFI will dynamically load the `Itlwm.kext` instead of `AirportItlwm.kext` when you boot into macOS Sequoia.

 Windows and Linux should be detected automagically by the OpenCore boot loader even when installed after macOS.